 Interest on each Floating Rate Note will be determined by reference to a "Base Rate," which shall be (a) the "CD Rate" ("CD Rate Notes"), (b) the "Commercial Paper Rate" ("Commercial Paper Rate Notes"), (c) the "Federal Funds Rate" ("Federal Funds Rate Notes"), (d) "LIBOR" ("LIBOR Notes"), (e) the "Prime Rate" ("Prime Rate Notes"), (f) the "Treasury Rate" ("Treasury Rate Notes") or (g) such other interest rate formula as may be agreed to by the purchaser and the Issuer and specified in the applicable Note.
 The Base Rate for any Floating Rate Note will in turn be determined, if applicable, by reference to the Index Maturity specified in such Note.
-The interest rate on each Floating Rate Note will be calculated by reference to such Base Rate, plus or minus the Spread, if any, and/or multiplied by the Spread Multiplier or a Spread Adjustment Formula, if any, in each case as agreed to by the purchaser and the Issuer and the Issuer and specified in the applicable to such Floating Rate Note, and the "Spread Multiplier" is the percentage of the Base Rate applicable to such Floating Rate Note and the "Spread Adjustment Formula" sets forth the calculations to be applied to such Base Rate.
+The interest rate on each Floating Rate Note will be calculated by reference to such Base Rate, plus or minus the Spread, if any, and/or multiplied by the Spread Multiplier or a Spread Adjustment Formula, if any, in each case as agreed to by the purchaser and the Issuer and specified in the applicable Note.
+The "Index Maturity" is the period to maturity of the instrument or obligation from which the Base Rate is calculated.
+The "Spread" is the number of basis points to be added to or subtracted from the Base Rate for such Floating Rate Note, and the "Spread Multiplier" is the percentage of the Base Rate applicable to such Floating Rate Note and the "Spread Adjustment Formula" sets forth the calculations to be applied to such Base Rate.